7 nights: 2 x OSLO, 3 x BALESTRAND, 2 x BERGEN

 Early departure by rail for the wonderful journey across the mountain plateau from Oslo to Myrdal (5 hours).
 In Myrdal you change to the World-famous Flåm Mountain Railway for the magnificent descent to Flåm overlooking the Aurlandsfjord.
 Your journey continues by boat for a fjord-cruise to what we consider to be one of Norway's most perfectly located and picturesque fjord villages, Balestrand – overlooking the mighty Sognefjord in all her splendour.

 You will be met at the quay in Balestrand and transferred to your accommodation.
-Time for a pre-dinner drink or short walk in Balestrand before dinner.

 **Please see our blog to read about our trip to Balestrand.
 You'll quickly understand why we love it so much!**

-Day 5 - Explore or relax
+Day 5 - Relax or Explore

-Day 6 - Coastline cruise to Bergen
+Day 6 - Coastline Cruise to Bergen

 Early morning transfer to the quay for departure by express boat along the Sognefjord out to where it meets the sea before heading southwards along the coastline to Bergen.